Sparksbox

 Here's where it gets darker: cannabis marketers are now stuck in a game they can't win.

 Cannabis regulations require brands to be cautious about every marketing claim.
-State laws restrict where you can advertise.
-Compliance departments are paranoid (justifiably so, violations can run $5,000 to $500,000 per incident).
+State laws restrict where you can advertise, who can see it, and what product effects you can imply.
+Compliance departments are cautious for a reason: violations can be expensive and operationally disruptive.

 Result: cannabis marketers don't use AI tools, even when they're legally allowed to.